apache/drill/_docs/tutorials/learn-drill-with-the-mapr-sandbox/030-lesson-1-learn-about-the-data-set.md

 of rows.
 You can use LIMIT with or without an ORDER BY clause.

 Drill provides seamless integration with Hive by allowing queries on Hive tables defined in the metastore with no extra configuration.
-Note that Hive is not a prerequisite for Drill, but simply serves as a storage plugin or data source for Drill.
+Hive is not a prerequisite for Drill, but simply serves as a storage plugin or data source for Drill.
 Drill also lets users query all Hive file formats (including custom serdes).
 Additionally, any UDFs defined in Hive can be leveraged as